b-gyula/liquibase-groovy-dsl/README.md

   arg(value: 'somevalue')
 }
 ```
-You can use this the simpler form:
+You can use this simpler form:
 ```groovy
 execute {
   arg 'somevalue'